Planting Seeds: Reflections on Gender, Language, and a Civilized Conversation

 Epilogue

-Moments like this remind us that understanding rarely arrives through arguments alone.
-More often it emerges through patient explanation, evolving language, and the willingness of ordinary people to listen to one another.
+Moments like that remind us that understanding rarely arrives through arguments alone.
+More often, it grows slowly, through patient explanation, evolving language, and the willingness of ordinary people to listen to one another.

-If nothing else, that small thread of conversation offered a glimpse of something hopeful: that even in contentious times, seeds of understanding are still being planted.
+If nothing else, that small thread of conversation offered a glimpse of something hopeful.
+Even in contentious times, seeds of understanding are still being planted.

 _______________________________